Ila-bura/zero-waste-life/README.md

 The source for this piece of code can be found [here](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/).

-* Hero background video responsiveness for iPhone4.
+* Improved appearance of the hero background video for iPhone4.
 I researched the topic and found a viable solution to resize the hero background to be responsive when displayed on smaller screens [here](https://discourse.webflow.com/t/background-video-responsive-size/81825).

+## Peer Reviews

+A peer review was requested using the Code Institute peer-code-review Slack channel.
+Carl Murray suggested the following improvements:
+* Increase the opacity of the green background, to ensure better readability.
+This was implemented by increasing it from 0.6 to 0.7 in all instances where the green background was used, including the media queries.
+* Reduce the refresh time once the confirmation message is displayed.
+This was implemented by reducing it from 15 to 7 seconds.

 ## Unfixed Bugs